Suggs: Television

 In 2006, Suggs was the main presenter of the BBC London series Inside Out, a weekly programme for Londoners looking at surprising stories in the capital.
 He was part of Declan Donnelly's Boy Band on Ant & Dec's Saturday Night Takeaway the same year and performed "It Only Takes a Minute" by Take That.

 In 2007, Suggs starred in a series of Birds Eye commercials which feature the Madness song "Our House".
-A popular online game featuring Suggs was also based on the commercials.
+An online game featuring Suggs was also based on the commercials.
 In December 2007, he narrated a one-off documentary for ITV on the London music venue the Hammersmith Palais, which had closed down in 2007.
 The programme was broadcast on BBC Four on Christmas Eve.

 In February 2008, Teachers TV broadcast Suggs in a one-off "Teaching Challenge".
 The challenge required Suggs to return to his secondary school, Quintin Kynaston School in North London, and teach a music lesson to a group of GCSE students.
-In this lesson he was assisted by renowned vocalist Paul Curtis, his voice coach Been Cross and his valet S.I.
+In this lesson he was assisted by vocalist Paul Curtis, his voice coach Been Cross and his valet S.I.
 Boy.
 The class performed Curtis's "Name It You Got It".
 Also in 2008, he presented his own chat show titled Suggs in the City.
 The show, set in the Soho members club The Colony Room, aired on ITV London on Thursday nights.
-In October 2008, he presented a new culture series called Suggs' Italian Job which was aired on Sky Arts, following the singer around Italy's most culturally significant hot spots.
+In October 2008, he presented a new culture series called Suggs' Italian Job which was aired on Sky Arts, following the singer around Italian culturally significant hot spots.

 In 2009, Suggs performed with Zoë Ball in Let's Dance For Comic Relief dancing to "You Can Never Tell" from Pulp Fiction but was eliminated.
 He also appeared in an episode of Australian music quiz show Spicks and Specks on 15 April that year.